As amended and approved October 2014

 Section 2: Membership

-Membership is open to state, commonwealth and territorial legislative librarians and other staff providing similar state legislative services.
-Associate Membership (non-voting) is open to all other interested individuals.
+1. Full Membership is open to state, commonwealth and territorial legislative librarians and other staff providing similar state legislative library services.
+Full members may vote in LRL elections, hold elective office in the staff section and participate in all activities of the staff section.

 Section 3: Purpose